agaro1121/typelevel-playground/src/main/scala/io/github/agaro1121/taglessfinal/blogpost.md

 }
 ```
 This should be pretty straight-forward.
 We literally drop in `Future` for `F[_]` and fill in the implementation.
-For those who use intellij, the IDE basically gives you the skeleton, you just fill it in.
+For those who use intellij, the IDE basically gives you a basic skeleton, you just fill it in.

 ## Free
 ```scala